tcr/corollary/README.md

 # porting Corrode to Rust

-It'd be cool if [Corrode, the C to Rust translator written in Haskell](https://github.com/jameysharp/corrode) were also written in Rust.
+It'd be cool if there existed a port of [Corrode, the C to Rust translator written in Haskell](https://github.com/jameysharp/corrode), into Rust.
 A large blocker is the lack of an extensive C parsing library like Haskell has.

-This project has the goal of translating both libraries to Rust using a mix of automated translation and manual cleanup.
-Much like Corrode!
+This project has the goal of translating both libraries into idiomatic Rust using a mix of automated translation and manual cleanup.
+(Much like Corrode itself!)

 ```
 git clone http://github.com/tcr/corrode-but-in-rust --recursive